-- Feel free to change the size of the pockets, make one pocket, or omit the pockets altogether.
-I made two pockets for my tote. - Fuse the interfacing to the wrong side of one half of the pocket fabric. - Fold the pocket in half right sides together and stitch around three sides.
+- Feel free to change the size of the pockets, make one pocket, or omit the pockets altogether. - Fuse the interfacing to the wrong side of one half of the pocket fabric. - Fold the pocket in half right sides together and stitch around three sides.
 Leave an opening so you can turn the pocket right side out.

-Alternatively you could use two separate pieces of fabric to make the pocket. - Trim the corners of the seam allowance to reduce bulk when the pocket is turned right side out.
+- Trim the corners of the seam allowance to reduce bulk when the pocket is turned right side out.
 Turn the pocket right side out.
 I like to (carefully) use a point turner to get a nice sharp point at the corners.
 Press well, tucking in the seam allowance in the opening.
 The pocket should measure approximately 10" wide by 8 1⁄2" deep. - Now it's time to close the opening.
 This can be hand stitched, but that takes time.
-You could leave it unstitched since you're going to top stitch the pocket to the bag lining, but I like to fuse the opening shut.
-I use fusible web that comes in 1⁄4" wide format or you could cut a 1⁄4" strip off a piece of fusible web and use that.
-Cut it to the length needed, insert in the opening and fuse shut. - Place the pocket on the lining at least 3 inches from the bottom and 3" from the two sides.
+It is easiest to leave it unstitched since you're going to top stitch the pocket to the bag lining, which will close the opening. - Place the pocket on the lining at least 3 inches from the bottom and 3" from the two sides.
 Top stitch around the sides and bottom edges of the pocket.
 Reinforce the top corners of the pocket so they don't easily rip from the lining.